 This management plan identifies a wide variety of research and monitoring needs.
 These needs can be addressed through existing staff knowledge, literature reviews, interviewing experts in the related subjects, developing collaborations, writing research grants, or conducting field research.
+The needs also extend to sharing expertise, knowledge, and costs across the five west coast sanctuaries and with other sanctuaries throughout the system.

 Activity 3.1: Maintain an annotated list of applied research needs for management of the sanctuary.
-Maintain and update MBNMS science needs assessment documents on the National Marine Sanctuary System website, including background and science products needed for effective resource characterization and management.
+Maintain and update science needs assessment documents on the National Marine Sanctuary System website, including background and science products needed for effective resource characterization and management.
 These documents are used by scientists interested in doing research in MBNMS.